slashsbin/styleguide-todo-grammar/README.md

     5. Environment Detail
 3. Mention the Task ID in Format `{T###}`.
 4. (optional) Add Screenshots in Format `{F###}`(_Phabricator Specific_).
-5. Commit the Comments(with :ambulance: Emoji), also include Items 2.B, 3 & 4 in Commit Message too.
+5. Commit the Comments(with :bug: Emoji), also include Items 2.B, 3 & 4 in Commit Message too.
 6. Award that Task with `Manufacturing Defect` Token(_Phabricator Specific_).

 Notes